wordbit/wordbit/content/posts/2020-03-27-march-viral-madness.markdown

 ## Notch watch

 Apple didn’t totally write March off to the virus, despite a rumoured March event failing to materialize - they quietly released a new MacBook Air and a new iPad Pro.
 There wasn’t any new tech of interest in these, except for the LiDAR sensor in the iPad.
 The sensor doesn’t do a whole lot right now, except improve AR applications.

 Unfortunately AR hasn’t really graduated from gimmick school just yet.
-Maybe it will be a big deal in a few years, and maybe it won’t, but it’s no reason to rush out and buy an iPad.
+Maybe it will be a big deal in a few years - and maybe it won’t - but it’s no reason to rush out and buy an iPad.

 The iPhone 12 is also rumoured to include the LiDAR sensor, but I hope this isn’t the main selling point.
 Also rumoured is a squared-off metal frame like the iPhone 4 and maybe a 120Hz display.
 Okay.
 Sadly, the rumours also point toward the notch staying this year.